-- In July 2021, one of the field team received a message with a threat from someone who works in the Houthi-held political security. - In November 2021, a lawyer was threatened, in person, by a Houthi supervisor while providing legal support to an arbitrarily detainee. - In May 2021, a grenade bomb was thrown and exploded meters away from a lawyer's house in one of the governorates under the control of the Ansar Allah (Houthi) forces. - In September 2021, a lawyer was threatened in a meeting with a Houthi official while following up on cases of detention.
-The lawyer was informed that their movement is being monitored. - In February 2022, one of the field teams was intercepted and followed by two Houthi militants. - In January 2022, one of the field teams was threatened by the Houthi-held military intelligence for working without obtaining an official permission. - In January 2022, a lawyer was summoned by the Houthi-held military intelligence and threatened to be detained for working without obtaining an official permission. - In January 2022, a lawyer was threatened to be detained by a Houthi person for following up on legal cases. - The internationally recognized government of Yemen is responsible for two incidents of threatening, intimidation and arbitrary detention targeting Mwatana staff. - In September 2021, one of the field team received a message from someone working in the Internationally Recognized Government of Yemen (IRG)-held military police stating that the phone is being monitored. - In January 2022, a lawyer was summoned by the IRG-held military intelligence for his work, following up on a case of arbitrary detention. - In February 2022, one of the field teams was detained for five days by the IRG. - In January 2022, during a field visit, a lawyer was threatened with a lawsuit by an officer working with IRG. - The Southern Transitional Council (STC) is responsible for an incident of arbitrary detention and the UAE-backed Western Forces are responsible for an incident of physical attack against Mwatana staff. - In September 2021, one of the field teams was arbitrarily detained for around 4 hours by the Southern Transitional Council (STC). - In February 2022, while working in the field, one of the field teams was stopped by the UAEbacked forces (western coast forces, Joint Forces) was beaten and filmed.
+- In January 2022, a lawyer was threatened to be detained by a Houthi person for following up on legal cases. - The internationally recognised government of Yemen is responsible for two incidents of threatening, intimidation and arbitrary detention targeting Mwatana staff. - In September 2021, one of the field team received a message from someone working in the Internationally Recognized Government of Yemen (IRG)-held military police stating that the phone is being monitored. - In January 2022, a lawyer was summoned by the IRG-held military intelligence for his work, following up on a case of arbitrary detention. - In February 2022, one of the field teams was detained for five days by the IRG. - In January 2022, during a field visit, a lawyer was threatened with a lawsuit by an officer working with IRG. - The Southern Transitional Council (STC) is responsible for an incident of arbitrary detention and the UAE-backed Western Forces are responsible for an incident of physical attack against Mwatana staff. - In September 2021, one of the field teams was arbitrarily detained for around 4 hours by the Southern Transitional Council (STC). - In February 2022, while working in the field, one of the field teams was stopped by the UAEbacked forces (western coast forces, Joint Forces) was beaten and filmed.
 They took a photograph of his ID.